raystack/raccoon/docs/docs/clients/python.md

 #### Creating a client

-Raccoon's Python only supports sending events over Raccoon's HTTP/JSON (REST) API.
+Raccoon's Python client only supports sending events over Raccoon's HTTP/JSON (REST) API.

 To create a client, you must pass the `RestClientConfig` object to the client constructor `RestClient`.